Scottish National Gallery of Modern Art

 Scotland's national collection of modern and contemporary art is housed in the Scottish National Gallery of Modern Art and the Scottish National Gallery of Modern Art Two.

-Located on either side of Belford Road, 15 minutes' walk from Princes Street, they are set in stunning parkland, surrounded by outdoor sculptures from artists such as Henry Moore, Rachel Whiteread and Barbara Hepworth.
+The galleries are set in stunning parkland, surrounded by outdoor sculptures by artists such as Henry Moore, Rachel Whiteread and Barbara Hepworth.

 Art Funded works